 Action Description Retries the instance directly.
 An example of a scenario in which to use this recovery action is when the fault occurred because the service provider was not reachable due to a network error.
 The network error is now resolved.
 Retry Abort Terminates the entire instance.
 Replay Replays the entire scope again in which the fault occurred.
 Rethrow Rethrows the current fault.
-BPMN fault handlers (catch branched used to handle the fault.
-By default, all exceptions are caugh fault management framework unless an explicit rethrow fault provided.
+BPMN fault handlers (catch branches) are used to handle the fault.
+By default, all exceptions are caught by the fault management framework unless an explicit rethrow fault policy is provided.
 Continue Ignores the fault and continues processing (marks the faulting activity as a success).